MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates-deploy.md

 Extended Security Updates (ESU) for Windows Server include security updates and bulletins rated *critical* and *important*.
 Before using Extended Security Updates, you should read [Extended Security Updates for Windows Server Overview](extended-security-updates-overview.md) to understand what Extended Security Updates are and what your options are.

 How you get Extended Security Updates depends on where your server is hosted.
-Applicable virtual machines (VM's) hosted in Azure are automatically enabled for Extended Security Updates and these updates are provided free of charge.
+Applicable virtual machines (VMs) hosted in Azure are automatically enabled for Extended Security Updates and these updates are provided free of charge.

 For other environments, such as on-premises VMs or physical servers, you need to manually request and configure Extended Security Updates.
 You can purchase Extended Security Updates through Volume Licensing Programs such as Enterprise Agreement (EA), Enterprise Agreement Subscription (EAS), Enrollment for Education Solutions (EES), or Server and Cloud Enrollment (SCE).